Call me back, please

 Selling a House in ‘As Is’ Condition: The Honest Truth

-Selling a house ‘as is’ essentially means you’re offering the property in its current state, warts and all.
-You’re not planning to make any repairs or improvements before the sale.
+Selling a house ‘as-is’ means offering the property for sale in its current state, without making any repairs or improvements.

 With one in three property transactions falling through, it is natural for home sellers to sell to cash buyers.
 This can be a better option as it gives you certainty and a quick completion within a couple of weeks.